 Born amid segregation, Fisher saw war-torn Germany and an evolving United States, the heyday of Bay Area jazz and the loss of beloved neighborhoods.
 Now, still behind his horn, he reflects on a life- and a country- changed.

 Frank Fisher was born in 1926 in Huntsville, Texas, just north of Houston.
 His mother was a beautician and volunteer nurse, his father worked at a local hotel.
 When the local hospital ran out of room for black patients, they would come to his house.

 Examples courtesy of the Jackson Sun.

-A chance encounter in music class led Fisher to pick up his first trumpet.
+A chance encounter in elementary school music class led Fisher to pick up his first trumpet.
 From then on, he started to listen to jazz greats, and knew what he wanted to do.

 As data from the National World War II Museum shows, African-Americans were the highest-serving minority group in the US military during the war.
 While Fisher served in Germany, some of his high school classmates and teachers fought in Patton's tank divisions.

 Fisher remembers Germans confused as to why black soldiers did not have tails, as Hitler had told them.
 Eventually, he said, there was a kinship between the two groups- the surviving citizens of a fallen nation and the neglected citizens of a victorious one.

 In the Baby Boom years that followed the war, many veterans like Fisher found work on military bases.
 In his case, he went to work at the Naval Air Station in Alameda, working on aviation electronics.

 The 1950s and 60s saw the heyday of Bay Area jazz clubs, with both San Francisco's Fillmore and Oakland's 4th Street labeled "Harlem of the West."
 But urban redevelopment swept away most of the clubs and housing in the Fillmore, replaced with reconfigured roadways and high-rise housing.